execas/execas.github.io/_posts/2019-04-19-the-elf-file-format-4.md

 `p_vaddr` is the virtual address of the segment's first byte in memory.

-`p_paddr` is used on systems where physical addressing is relevant
+`p_paddr` is used on systems where physical addressing is relevant.

-`p_filesz` is the number of bytes in the file image of the segments.
+`p_filesz` is the number of bytes in the file image of the segment.

 `p_memsz` is the number of bytes in the memory image of the segment.